ferretl/LeetCodeEditorials/Medium/LongestZigZagPathInABinaryTree/sol.md

 $$ \mathcal{O}(n) $$

 ## Space Complexity
-We create so extra space in our solution, hence:
+We create no extra space in our solution, hence:

 $$ \mathcal{O}(1) $$